MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-sync.md

 - Azure AD Premium (P1 or P2)

   > [!NOTE]
-  > Customers that only have Azure AD P1 or P2 need to enable Azure AD Enterprise State Roaming to provide AIP, which is required for Microsoft Edge sync.
+  > Customers that only have Azure AD P1 or P2 must enable Azure AD Enterprise State Roaming (ESR).
+Microsoft Edge sync isn’t part of ESR, but ESR is required to provide the AIP functionality that’s needed for the P1 and P2 configurations.
 To learn more, see the [Enable Enterprise State Roaming in Azure Active Directory](/azure/active-directory/devices/enterprise-state-roaming-enable) article.

 - Microsoft 365 Business Premium, Business Standard, or Business Basic